MP Estate Planning UK

 Types of Trusts

-There are several types of trusts commonly used in the UK, each with its own unique characteristics and tax implications.
-The main types include:
+There are several types of trusts commonly used in the UK, each with distinct characteristics and tax implications.
+The primary classification is whether the trust takes effect during the settlor’s lifetime (lifetime trust) or upon death (will trust).
+The secondary classification relates to how it operates:

 Type of TrustBeneficiary RightsTax Implications